AviranLab/patteRNA/README.md

 ### Prerequisites

-The only prerequisite for patteRNA is Python v3 which does not always come pre-packaged with operating systems.
+The only prerequisite for patteRNA is Python 3.
 To check if Python3 is installed on your system run the following command:

 ```
 python3 -V
 ```

 This command should print the current installed version of Python3.
-If it did, fast-forward to [Installation](#installation).
-If it failed, install Python3 for you OS from the [official Python website](https://www.python.org/downloads/) and retry the previous command to ensure installation was completed.
+If it failed, install Python3 for you OS from the [official Python website](https://www.python.org/downloads/).

-The installation also requires to have the latest versions of `pip` and `setuptools`, which you can install by running the command:
+The installation also requires the latest versions of `pip` and `setuptools`, which can be install by typing:

 ```
 sudo python3 -m pip install -U pip setuptools